 St. Anthony's Mobile Home Park in Mecca also was affected, but fared better than Duroville.
-Video clips showed Mecca residents wading through streets with water reaching their knees and cars creeping through flooded residential streets.
+Video clips showed residents wading through knee-high water and cars creeping through flooded residential streets.

-City Manager Edward Dickie said the dike along a retention pond broke open after heavy morning rains, sending a deluge of water into downtown.
+City Manager Edward Dickie said the dike along a retention pond sent a deluge of water into downtown.

 "It didn't just breach.
 It broke.
 It's gone," he said, adding that the flooding quickly receded as water drained into rivers and creeks.

-Flaccus reported from Santa Ana, Calif.
-Associated Press writers Shaya Mohajer in Los Angeles and Brian Skoloff in Salt Lake City contributed to this report.
+Ritter reported from Las Vegas.
+Associated Press writers Andrew Dalton and Shaya Mohajer in Los Angeles and Brian Skoloff in Salt Lake City contributed to this report.